trixiahorner/printnightmare-try-hack-me/README.md

 <br>
 <br>
-4. With msfvenom you need to set up meterpreter session on msfconsole using the same payload you used with msfvenom
+4. With msfvenom I need to set up meterpreter session on msfconsole using the same payload you used with msfvenom

 ```
 msfconsole